OpenDSA/OpenDSA/RST/en/SearchStruct/SkipList.rst

 step is to find where the node should be inserted and link it in as appropriate at all of its levels.
-Here is an implementation for inserting a new value into the skip list.
+Here is an implementation for inserting a new value into the skip list followed by a visualization of the process.
-Note that we build an ``update`` array as we progress through the skip list, so that we can update the pointers for the nodes that will preceed the one being inserted.
+Note that we build an ``update`` array as we progress through the skip list, so that we can update the pointers for the nodes that will precede the one being inserted.

 .. codeinclude:: Randomized/SkipList
    :tag: SkipInsert

 .. inlineav:: SkipListInsertCON ss
    :output: show

 The ``remove`` function is similar to insertion in that the ``update`` array is built as part of searching for the record to be deleted.
 Then those nodes specified by the update array have their forward